Alternef/file-system-zome/doc/specifications.md

 Soushi Cloud hApp is an Holochain application that allows users to create and manage their own cloud storage.
 It is a distributed application that can be run on any device that can run Holochain.

-### Limitation
-- No file chunking so the maximum file size is limited by the maximum size of a Holochain entry (1MB).

 ## Architecture

 ### Guest